jdonaldson/golgi/Readme.md

 # Fully Typed Path Arguments

-The next step is to do something useful with the API, such as accepting typed arguments from the parsed path:
+The next step is to do something useful with the API, such as accepting arguments from the parsed path:

 ```haxe